An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you.

 What should I consider when choosing an attorney?

-Your attorney will be able to do anything you can lawfully do with your assets and finances, including operating your bank account and selling your house or other assets, so it’s important to choose this person carefully.
+Your attorney will be able to do anything you can lawfully do with your assets and finances, including using your bank account and selling your house or other assets, so it’s important to choose this person carefully.
 Your attorney should be trustworthy, honest and act in your best interests at all times.
-If the relationship with your attorney deteriorates you can revoke the enduring power of attorney and appoint someone else who you do trust as a new attorney.
+If the relationship with your attorney deteriorates, you can revoke the enduring power of attorney and appoint someone else who you do trust as a new attorney.

 Your attorney must exercise their power responsibly.
 They must keep accurate records and accounts of all their dealings and transactions made on your behalf.